Cyclic redundancy checks

 Cyclic redundancy check (CRC) processor module.

-The match_detected output may be used to validate data with a trailing CRC (also known as a codeword).
-If the most recently processed word(s) form the valid CRC of all the previous data since start was asserted, the CRC register will always take on a fixed value known as the residue.
-The match_detected output indicates whether the CRC register currently contains this residue.
+match_detectedoutput may be used to validate data with a trailing CRC (also known as a codeword).
+If the most recently processed word(s) form the valid CRC of all the previous data sincestartwas asserted, the CRC register will always take on a fixed value known as the residue.
+Thematch_detectedoutput indicates whether the CRC register currently contains this residue.- Parameters:

 parameters (Parameters) – CRC parameters.

-• start (Signal(), in) – Assert to indicate the start of a CRC computation, re-initialising the CRC register to the initial value.
-May be asserted simultaneously with valid or by itself.
+start (Signal(), in) – Assert to indicate the start of a CRC computation, re-initialising the CRC register to the initial value.
+May be asserted simultaneously with

-• data (Signal(data_width), in) – Data word to add to CRC when valid is asserted.
+validor by itself.data (Signal(data_width), in) – Data word to add to CRC when

-• crc (Signal(crc_width), out) – Registered CRC output value, updated one clock cycle after valid becomes asserted.
+datais valid to add the data word to the CRC.crc (Signal(crc_width), out) – Registered CRC output value, updated one clock cycle after

 The following pre-defined CRC algorithms are available: